davebland/school-on-the-farm/README.md

 ### Media

-All from open licence sources with the logo produced by me.
+All from free licence sources with the logo produced by me.
+Images picked to convey message of gentle, outdoor and friendly small animal farm experience.

 ### Acknowledgements